tammet/gkc/Examples/README.md

 All of these are modified versions of each other: some goals at the end of the file are commented out while one is kept.

-Look into any of these files to see an explanation of what facts and rules there are and how is the task encoded.
+Look into any of these files (say, [blocks1.txt](blocks1.txt)) to see an explanation of what facts and rules there are and how is the task encoded.

 The first and second problems are easy, third and fifth should take a few seconds, the fourth ca one minute.
 The only difference between the third and fourth